 The house is a space dedicated in the past to the intolerance, and today turned over into a scenario of conviviality around the Memory of Cartagena and its people.

-In the garden of the Museum, you can visit different attributes what was used by the Court when the verdict led to punishment.
+In the garden of the Museum, you can visit different attributes that were used by the Court when the verdict led to punishment.
 Also, if you see these attributes of punishment, you stop and think back in time, you realize how important it is today to keep standing for Human Rights across the world.

 In the historical city of Cartagena are the next museums ;